ahawker/jpool/README.md

 jpool
 =========

-NFL pickem system built on ember.js and flask.
+NFL pickem app built on ember.js and flask.